Table of Contents

 Ferns are common types of houseplants that are used as either indoor and ornamental or garden plants.

-Ferns grow in moist soil, swampy areas, bogs, peatlands, and low light, and humid areas.
+Ferns grow in moist soil, swampy areas, bogs, peatlands, and low-light and humid areas.

 The requirements are based on the types of ferns and their respective demands.